Scenarios guide

 1. Create a scenario

-Select Add, then choose the kind of scenario you want to build.
+Select Add, then choose what you want to create.

 The main scenario actions are: